 Although each case is different, a typical treatment takes

-two to four hours.
+two to five hours.
 This includes initial examination and interview, treatment planning,

 anesthesia, radiographs, surgery, recovery and discharge.
 Your pet should be able to